FlintSH/FlintSH/README.md

 ## Projects

 - [fl1nt.dev](https://fl1nt.dev): My website - do check it out.
+- [Flare](https://github.com/FlintSH/Flare): A modern, lightning fast file sharing platform with support for ShareX and Flameshot.
 - [Avora](https://avora.one): An AI-powered browser extension, it can make your life easier.
 - [Outlier Tools](https://outlier.tools): A collection of free open-source tools to help Outlier freelancers, entirely handled in-browser.
 - [find.fl1nt.dev](https://find.fl1nt.dev): Finds all websites under a keyword.
 I made it because google sucks at finding niche sites.